martonlederer/summon/README.md

 # summon
- An elegant requests library for Deno
+ An elegant requests library for Deno, modelled after axios